xload1/Wave/readme.md

 ## Author

-Wave backend was developed as a diploma project in the Computer Science direction.
+Wave backend was developed as a diploma project by Marat Tsasiuk for WSPA  University.